rajg11/uber_data_engg_project/README.md

 Compute Instance
 BigQuery
 Looker Studio

 Data Pipeline Tool: Mage

 Contribute to the Open-Source Project
 GitHub Repository: Mage AI

-Dataset Information
+Dataset Information:

 The project utilizes the TLC Trip Record Data, which includes data from yellow and green taxi trips.
 The dataset provides detailed information, such as:
 Pick-up and drop-off dates/times
 Pick-up and drop-off locations
 Trip distances